FortiGate

 • FortiAuthenticator now knows a 'social user', listed in the Social Login Users.

+The steps above must be followed and in case of issues with the captive portal, on the steps, there is a diversion from the description.
 Troubleshooting of captive portals is best done with a packet capture that shows the end user's DNS queries and HTTP traffic.
-Steps 1-4 as well as any DNS follow up typically is visible in clear text.
+Steps 1-4 as well as any DNS follow typically are visible in clear text.

-If the firewall policy on FortiGate towards the external captive portal doesn't require NAT, the packet capture against the client IP address is good enough as a capturing filter.
+If the firewall policy on FortiGate towards the external captive portal does not require NAT: the packet capture against the client IP address is sufficient as a capturing filter.

-The browser development tools (press F12) in conjunction with the packet capture via WireShark may also add details as they show the HTTPS traffic as well as the HTTP responses.
+The browser development tools (usually these can be opened with the keyboard press of F12) in conjunction with the packet capture via Wireshark may also add details as they show the HTTPS traffic as well as the HTTP responses.
 These are methods to read the DNS queries (for the captive portal detection pages, FortiGate, and attached external portal FQDNs) and the TCP/HTTP/TLS traffic to the respective nodes one by one.

-See also the typical captive portal workflow for an end-user with a FortiGate/FortiWiFi.
+Technical Tip: The typical captive portal workflow for an end-user with a FortiGate/FortiWiFi